reactos/reactos/README.md

 ## Code mirrors

 The main development is done on [GitHub](https://github.com/reactos/reactos).
-We have an [alternative mirror](https://git.reactos.org/?p=reactos.git;a=summary) it case GitHub is down.
-There is also an obsolete [SVN repository](https://svn.reactos.org/svn/reactos?view=revision) that is kept for historical purposes.
+We have an [alternative mirror](https://git.reactos.org/) it case GitHub is down.

+There is also an obsolete [SVN archive repository](https://svn.reactos.org/svn/reactos?view=revision) that is kept for historical purposes.